mohammadRezanilchiyan/mar26bmlops_int_accidents/README.md

 # mar26bmlops_int_accidents
 The objective of this project is to try to predict the severity of road accidents in France.
-Predictions will be based on historical data.
+Predictions will be based on historical data from 2005 to 2020.

 ## Objective: